RetroDECK/ES-DE/USERGUIDE-DEV.md

 JPG and PNG file formats and file extensions are supported for images, and AVI, MKV, MOV, MP4 and WMV are supported for videos.

-Remember that on Unix files are case sensitive, and as well the file extensions must be in lower case, such as .png instead of .PNG or .Png or the file won't be found.
+Remember that on Unix filenames are case sensitive, and as well the file extensions must be in lower case, such as .png instead of .PNG or .Png or the file won't be found.

-It's possible to change the game media directory from within ES-DE, for this see the option **Game media directory**.
+It's possible to change the game media directory location from within ES-DE, for this see the option **Game media directory**.

 ## Main menu